Hooga HG300 Red Light Therapy Panel vs INIA Glow 4D Wireless Red Light Therapy Face Mask

 Hooga HG300 Red Light Therapy Panel

-The HG300 is the go-to starter panel for anyone who wants to try red light therapy without spending hundreds.
-At ~$160 you get real 660nm + 850nm LEDs, a functional timer, and Hooga's 3-year warranty.
-Don't expect full-body coverage or premium irradiance — but for skincare and targeted use, it delivers solid value.
+The HG300 is the go-to starter panel for anyone who wants to try red light therapy without committing to a larger full-body device.
+You get real 660nm + 850nm LEDs, a functional timer, and Hooga's 3-year warranty.
+Don't expect full-body coverage or premium irradiance, but for skincare and targeted use, it delivers solid value.

 INIA Glow 4D Wireless Red Light Therapy Face Mask